evo-lua/evo-lua.github.io/docs/how-to-guides/building-from-source.md

 1. Download the [Homebrew package manager](https://brew.sh/)
 1. Install Apple's compiler toolchain: `xcode-select --install`
-1. Install the required build tools: `brew install git cmake ninja`
+1. Install the required build tools: `brew install git cmake ninja coreutils`

 You should be able to execute `gcc`, `g++`, `cmake`, and `ninja` in your terminal before starting the build.